What is the Humphrey Program and who are Humphrey Fellows?

 - Work Certificate+ English translation

 - Authorization from your employer to participate in the Humphrey Fellowship (for Public Sector’s Employees)

-- ITP test, Minimum score is 550 (contact AMIDEAST Rabat or Casablanca for more information about this test)
+- ITP(TOEFL) test, Minimum score is 550 (contact AMIDEAST Rabat or Casablanca for more information about this test) or Duolingo English test

 - Interviews: September